 - Community infrastructure links people with people, and people with goods and services across geographical space.
 Modes of transport and communication are part of the infrastructure of communities.

-- Different modes of transport have the potential to impact on the livelihood, opportunities a d lifestyles of the population, markets and factors of production.
+- Different modes of transport have the potential to impact on the livelihood, opportunities and lifestyles of the population, markets and factors of production.

 - The provision of infrastructure is the responsibility of various levels of government.